 - Ensure effective weed and pest control at sowing.
 This is the most important factor for success.

 - Sow into adequate soil moisture for quick germination and survival of the sown pasture.

 - Ensure accurate seed placement.

 - Monitor weeds and pests regularly after sowing.

-The soil nutrient profile, or soil fertility, is critically important when looking to establish an improved pasture.
-Not only will this play an important role in determining whether or not a pasture becomes successfully established, but the nutrient profile may also influence the type of pasture that will best suit the production environment.
+They play an important role in determining whether a pasture becomes successfully established and influences the type of pasture that will best suit the production environment.